ItzRez021/BlogSite-Django/README.md

 Creating Virtual Environment
 It is recommended to create a Python virtual environment before running the project to isolate dependencies.

-# Steps to create and activate a virtual environment:
+# Steps to create and activate a virtual environment

 1.Open your terminal or command prompt.
 2. Navigate to your project directory: